MatiasManevi/ops-training-v1/httpbin-react-app/README.md

+# Purpose

+This application's purpose is to allow a end user to interact with https://httpbin.org/#/ endpoints.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.